wlcg-soc-wg/pocketsoc/README.md

 ```
 docker exec bro grep [WEBSERVER_IP] /files/testdata.txt`
 ```
-If not, `docker exec bro bash` and fix it.
+If not, `docker exec -it bro bash` and fix it.

 - Check that `client` can talk to `webserver` via `ping` or otherwise
 ```